hiddentao/rules/devdocs/project.md

      - **From `.cursor/rules` folder to `.cursorrules` or `.windsurfrules`:**
        Concatenate all files into a single file.
      - **From `.cursorrules` or `.windsurfrules` to `.cursor/rules` folder:**
-       Create the `.cursor/rules` folder and place the file inside as `rules.mdc`.
+       Create the `.cursor/rules` folder and place the file inside as `rules.mdc` with the MDC files config set to "always attached".
      - **Between `.windsurfrules` and `.cursorrules`:**
        Simply rename the file.
    - **Responsibilities:**